Bianna Golodryga

-Bianna Vitalievna Golodryga (Бианна Витальевна Голодрыга; born June 15, 1978) is a Soviet-born American news anchor and journalist.
-She currently co-anchors One World with Zain Asher on CNN International and CNN Max.
+Bianna Vitalievna Golodryga (Бианна Витальевна Голодрыга; born June 15, 1978) is a Moldavian-born American news anchor and journalist.
+She currently co-anchors One World with Zain Asher on CNN International.
 She previously served as a senior global affairs analyst at CNN, and as news and finance anchor at Yahoo!
 News.
 Golodryga also co-anchored the weekend edition of Good Morning America and co-hosted CBS This Morning.

 Early life and education

 Golodryga was born to Moldovan Jewish parents in the Căușeni District, Soviet Moldova.

 In 1980, when she was 18 months old, her family left the Soviet Union as political refugees, with $150 in their pocket.
 Arriving in the United States, they initially moved to Galveston, Texas, before settling in nearby Houston.
 Since then, she has returned to her birthplace only once, when she visited her grandparents and cousins in 1988; her grandmother joined her family in Houston later that year.
 Her mother Zhanna is the chief digital and administrative officer for Phillips 66, and previously was the chief information officer of Hess Corporation.
 Her father Vitaly, a mechanical engineer, was a consultant for DuPont.

 Golodryga attended the High School for the Performing and Visual Arts in Houston, but chose journalism over an acting career.
 She was inspired to look more closely at what was going on in the world after performing in a play about AIDS, written by her teacher Sharon Ferranti, whom she cites as a major source of inspiration.

 Golodryga is fluent in the Russian language and graduated from the University of Texas at Austin with a degree in Russian/East European and Eurasian studies and a minor in economics in May 2000.